O-Three-Two/2023-10-zetachain-alpha/phase-1/bytes032.md

 - The zetacain function is a universal gas asset (you dont pay any other chain assets) - 1 wallet, 1 gas token, any dapp, any network
 - Bridge native assets in a single pool, e.g. DAI from Ethereum or USDC from Arbitrum can exist in a single pool
 - Single deployment?
+- Algo stablecoin using Bitcoin as collateral, with potential for higher interest rates and larger market size. ? :DDD

 ### Common